 The Contractor shall notify the Consultant immediately of any adverse conditions which may affect subsequent items of Work and shall not proceed with any subsequent items of Work until such conditions are rectified.

-Coordinate architectural, mechanical, electrical and structural work for equipment being installed.
+Coordinate architectural, civil, mechanical, electrical and structural work for equipment being installed.
 Provide openings and embedments in existing walls and structures for pipes and conduits.
 Cut and make good, or excavate and backfill, as required and in a timely manner so that the work proceeds expeditiously.

+Coordinate with the Region, Consultant and other Contractor for the Jane Street Feedermain and Jane Street Pumping Station Contract.

 The Contractor shall complete all Commissioning activities as defined in Section 01810 – Equipment Testing and Facility Commissioning.